top of page

 Around the world, cafés, shops, and creative spaces (like Coffee Witches House in Thailand) now borrow its whimsical symbols to celebrate imagination and atmosphere year-round, long after October ends.

-Be My Boo Pillow | Halloween Home Décor
+Be My Boo Cushion | Halloween Home Décor

-Our Visit to Coffee Witches House
+Our Visit to Coffee Witches' House

 Located in a valley beside a creek, the café is built entirely from wood.
 Walkways connect terraces shaded by trees, and wagon-wheel furniture adds a rustic feel.